 The National Archives holds records related to the 2008 Games in the UK Government Web Archive.
 See these archived websites, along with old photographs of Beijing (then known as Peking) on the right.

-The 30th modern Summer Games is held in London, UK.
+The 30th modern Summer Games was held in London, UK.
 London is the first city to host the Games for a third time.
 Sporting and cultural events are taking place right across the UK from the largest venues to the smallest community celebrations.

 The National Archives is building a collection of archived websites around London 2012, the activities surrounding the event and its impacts across the UK.